Skip to main content

 To date, no existing research has discovered any serious safety concerns with the use of GHK-Cu copper peptides.

 In fact, one study noted that the peptide “has a long history of safe use in wound healing and skin care; it is naturally occurring, nontoxic, and is active at a very low nanomolar concentration.”
-In addition, another piece of research described GHK-Cu as “a safe, inexpensive, extensively studied compound.”
+Another piece of research described GHK-Cu as “a safe, inexpensive, extensively studied compound.”
+These conclusions primarily apply to topical GHK-Cu, but even with injectables, the lack of serious adverse events in animal subjects points to a general tolerability regardless of the route of administration.

-However, though this is reassuring, there are a couple of things to remain mindful of:
+However, as reassuring as all of this is, there are a couple of things to remain mindful of:

 Copper toxicity

-Some symptoms of copper poisoning may include abdominal pain, vomiting, chest pain, chills, cough, fever, general weakness, anemia, burning sensations, tremors, and a metallic taste in the mouth.
+Because GHK-Cu contains copper, it does pose a potential risk of copper toxicity, the symptoms of which include abdominal pain, vomiting, chest pain, chills, cough, fever, general weakness, anemia, burning sensations, tremors, and a metallic taste in the mouth.

 Angiogenesis and cancer

-GHK-Cu may promote the formation of new blood vessels, or angiogenesis.
+GHK-Cu may promote angiogenesis, or the formation of new blood vessels.
 As explained by the U.S. National Cancer Institute, “Angiogenesis plays a critical role in the growth of cancer because solid tumors need a blood supply if they are to grow beyond a few millimeters in size.”

-So, despite GHK-Cu's potential anti-cancer action, those who have active or suspected cancer may still wish to avoid using products containing the peptide.
-And if you develop any symptoms of cancer while using GHK-Cu, it’s best to discontinue use and contact your doctor for their input and potential testing.
+So, despite GHK-Cu's potential anti-cancer action, people who have active or suspected cancer may want to avoid the peptide.
+And if you develop any symptoms of cancer while using GHK-Cu, you’re best off discontinuing use and contacting your doctor for their input.

-It’s also important to point out that there haven’t been any studies investigating the long-term use of this peptide in humans, so we currently don’t know if there are any potential downsides or dangers to using it for an extended period.
+It’s also important to note that there haven’t been any studies investigating the long-term use of GHK-Cu in humans, so we currently can’t speak to the effects of extended treatment.

 Common side effects of GHK-Cu